Watershed Resources

 Where does your water shed?

 We all live in a watershed.
-Check out our interactive map (below) of the watersheds of Fairfield County.
-You can search by address and then click on the map or zoom into the map and click on an area of interest to determine which watershed it is located in.
+Check out our interactive map (below) of the watersheds in Fairfield County.
+You can search by address and then click on the map, or zoom into the map and click on an area of interest to determine which watershed it is located in.

 Interactive Map